Night Vision Home | Legend | History | Meet the Puppets | Pupppets and Politics

 The political analysis of some Turkish Cypriots attending that we talked to later who had some sense of events and politics in Cyprus: The event was fake.

-In their view, the UN party provided no opportunity for discussion of any substantive issue, and the event was devoid of anything that might make take steps toward some kind of resolution of the Cyprus issue.
+In their view, the UN party provided no opportunity for discussion of any substantive issue, and the event was devoid of anything that might take steps toward some kind of resolution of the Cyprus issue.
 "They've been having these parties for 20 years," one friend said.
 "They're very nice, but they don't address the problems here" . . .

-Still, to us newcomers the event seemed important in some way -- even a fake bringing together of different sides without negative incident seems like a step forward, no?
+Still, to us newcomers the event seemed important in some way -- even a "fake" bringing together of different sides without negative incident seems like a step forward, no?
 Even a tiny step in the direction toward peace and reconcilliation must be a good step . . . ?

 As we passed the checkpoint, we saw a sobering photo display prominently placed along the road.
 It documented the mass graves and massacres of Turkish Cypriots by Greeks and Greek Cypriots from the 1960s until 1974.